fire/godot-sheen-look-up-table/README.md

 ## Notes

-This polynomial approximation provides a balance of accuracy (MSE 0.0559) and shader efficiency (15 terms, mostly multiplications and additions).
-Faster and simpler than higher-degree models but with reduced accuracy compared to LUT lookups.
+This rational function approximation provides higher accuracy (MSE ~0.00005) than polynomial approximations, achieving ~20x better fidelity while maintaining reasonable shader complexity.
+The expression involves a division operation but is efficient for real-time rendering and superior to very high-degree polynomial fits when a managed analytical expression is needed.

 ## References